-To have your say on what is proposed you can:
+You could have your say on what is proposed by:

-- Attend a drop-in community information session at the Gladeswood Reserve community facility (Gladeswood Drive, Mulgrave) on Thursday 27 April, from 4pm-7.30pm.
-There is no need to book; just turn up.
+- Attending a drop-in community information session at the Gladeswood Reserve community facility (Gladeswood Drive, Mulgrave) on Thursday 27 April, from 4pm-7.30pm

-- Give us your feedback over the phone or request a hard copy of the survey be mailed to you by contacting 9518 3620
+- Giving us your feedback over the phone or request a hard copy of the survey be mailed to you by contacting 9518 3620.

 The developer of the Waverley Park estate Mirvac is required to fund improvements to the open space and community facilities in the estate.
 This is a requirement from the Minister for Planning following his approval of an amended permit for the estate, which allowed the high-voltage powerlines to remain above ground.